 Overhead costs are costs that arise due to the research activity, e.g. rental, office material, and shared use of secretarial services for the administration of the funded project.
-These costs are added to the personnel costs on a percentage basis.
-In principle, overheads to the amount of 20% (flat rate) of personnel costs are recognised.
-Higher overhead costs can be accounted for if applicants provide pertinent justification
+Overheads to the amount of 25 % (flat rate) of personnel, material and travel costs as well as RTD investment are recognised.